New Study Explores How Sleep Deprivation Inhibits Memory Consolidation

-To understand what happens in the learning-and-memory center of the brain, hippocampus during sleep, Sara Aton and her team studied the neuronal activity, transcription, and translational changes, after learning in mice.
-The study was published in the Proceedings of the National Academy of Sciences.
+To understand what happens in the learning-and-memory center of the brain, the hippocampus during sleep, Sara Aton and her team studied the neuronal activity, transcription, and translational changes, after learning in mice.
+The study was published in the journal Proceedings of the National Academy of Sciences.

 S6 Phosphorylation Correlates to Learning and Sleep Deprivation